 David’s journey has been shaped by issues of social justice, the impact of clients’ experiences and the stories of fellow travellers, which feed his passion for writing.
 He is ready to leave this planet when he believes he can no longer make a difference.

 David’s first book was Out of Latvia: The Son of a Latvian Immigrant Searches For His Roots.

-Want to be notified of new releases by AIA Publishing?
-Click here to receive emails when we have news about our books.
+Click here to receive emails when we post articles of interest to readers, including news about our books.
+You’ll also receive a free copy of Tahlia Newland’s book Worlds Within Worlds.
 With AIA Publishing you can be sure of a quality read.